mantidproject/documents/Design/EmbeddedInstrumentInfoNexus.md

 The preferred option for 1. is to cure the problem at source, i.e. where this can be done amend the raw nexus files in the archieve to correct for the wrong information.

-For use case 2 above a mechanism needs to be in place to amend/replace/update embedded information in raw nexus file, as is already the case for a collection of ISIS LET runs.
+For use case 2 above a mechanism needs to be in place to amend/replace/update embedded information in raw nexus file, as is already required for a collection of ISIS LET runs.

 For information: When IDF not embedded - we already have a solution
 ----------

 For instruments where we don’t embed IDFs and associated param files we already have a long term solution.
 This consists of having all IDFs and param files in one directory named ‘instrument’ and where

-1. Multiple IDFs for an instrument may exist which are valid based on a valid-from XML attribute.
+1. Multiple IDFs for an instrument may exist, which are valid for different time intervals based on the valid-from XML attribute.

-2. The default parameter file that is loaded with any IDF is done according to the rule: “If you want one parameter file for your IDF file, name your IDF file XXX\_Definition\_Yyy.xml and the parameter file XXX\_Parameters\_Yyy.xml , where Yyy is any combination a characters you find appropriate”, see  http://www.mantidproject.org/InstrumentParameterFile#Naming_and_Using_a_Parameter_File.
+2. The parameter file that is automatically loaded with any IDF is done according to the rule: “If you want one parameter file for your IDF file, name your IDF file XXX\_Definition\_Yyy.xml and the parameter file XXX\_Parameters\_Yyy.xml , where Yyy is any combination a characters you find appropriate”, see  http://www.mantidproject.org/InstrumentParameterFile#Naming_and_Using_a_Parameter_File.

 IDFs and parameter files for any given instrument can be corrected over time, and made available either as part of future Mantid releases or as part of the soon to be implemented instrument-repository.